asieruoc/asieruoc/README.md

 asieruoc/asieruoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hola chic@s, abro el repositorio de P7 para el grupo The Binaries
+Abierto el repositorio de P7 para el grupo The Binaries